-#1 Updated by Mark Musante over 3 years ago
+#1 Updated by Mark Musante almost 4 years ago

 The arc caches data based on the spa guid, and "aux" devices (spare & l2arc) use the guid to determine pool membership.
 There is also some interaction with FMA.
 This makes re-guid-ing a live pool somewhat problematic, so my preference would be for an import option instead. e.g. "zpool import -g tank".

-#2 Updated by Garrett D'Amore over 3 years ago
+#2 Updated by Garrett D'Amore almost 4 years ago